Asus ROG Strix X870E-H Gaming Wi-Fi7

 • Both products use the AM5 CPU socket.

-• Both products are based on the X870 chipset.
+• Both products feature the X870 chipset.

-• Both products are ATX form factor.
+• Both products use the ATX form factor.

-• Both products feature HDMI 2.1.
+• Both products include an HDMI 2.1 output.

-• Both products have 256GB maximum memory support.
+• Both products support a maximum memory amount of 256GB.

 • Both products have 4 memory slots.